 "I am not capable of working for honorary posts.
 One thing is certain: I do not intend to decrease my time and efforts for Ferrari whatever commitments I make.
 The Red Team is the most important thing that I have after my family and friends.
 I do not want to leave it".

-Juan Pablo Montoya likes pranks as much as overtaking: the condition is that he is the one who makes them.
-In fact, a candid camera blows up his nerves during a Melbourne press conference.
-On Friday 5th March 2004, the Formula 1 engine are firing up for the first free-practice session of the Australian Grand Prix.
-Michael Schumacher’s rival, who spends Thursday’s evening in a secret location, entrusts to the Internet his feelings as a champion.
+Juan Pablo Montoya likes pranking as much as overtaking, on the condition that he is the only one who makes those jokes and pranks.
+A candid camera blows up his nerves during a Melbourne press conference.
+The Formula 1 engines are ready for the first free-practice session on Friday 5 March 2004.
+Juan Pablo spends Thursday evening in a secret location and entrusts his feeling to the Internet.
 He is happy and determined as usual:

 "I am emotional.
 I cannot wait for the racing to start again.
 I like Melbourne, I race to win.
 Winter testing is hard work and not particularly rewarding because you cannot tell where you are in relation to the competition".

 The Australian Transmission Channel 7 pulls a prank on Montoya.
-The setting is the press conference of a rich sponsor for the Williams-BMW team.
+The Williams-BMW team is setting a press conference for a new rich sponsor.
 The public is unaware about the prank.
-An actor, who plays as a reporter, starts to say Montoya’s name wrong.
+An actor, who plays the role of a reporter, starts to say Montoya's name wrong.
 The British reporters pronounce his name as Uan.
-The point of this prank is that his name sounds like the one number.
-The actor’s question is:
+The point of this prank is to show how his name sounds like the one number.
+The actor makes the following question:

 "I guess Juan did not appreciate the Australian sense of humour.
 We had a lot of important corporate clients and basically it has ruined the day for them".

-Jokes and jitters aside, the first act of the 2004 season will start in a bit.
-At 11:00 a.m., in Melbourne, the first free-practice session is about to start.
+Jokes and jitters aside, the first act of the 2004 season starts at 11:00 a.m.
+The first free-practice session is about to start.
 There is renewed talk of favourites and outsiders, pit- stops and strategies, tyres and engines.
 The mood of the season is taking place.
 Everyone is against the dominant forces of Michael Schumacher and Ferrari.
-The German driver admits to feel some nerves going into this season:
+The German driver admits to feel some nerves:

 "I feel tense but at the same time ready to tackle my 14th career season in Formula 1.
 At last, the speculation about the test results is over.
 The track is what counts now".

 The love for Australia unites the two big rivals.
-Schumacher admits:
+The Kaiser admits his love for Melbourne:

 "In addition to the importance of the event, there are other sensations coming through.
 Australia is fantastic and the people here are very relaxed.
 Melbourne is the ideal city to start the season.
 I like Albert Park even if it is a street circuit.
 Years ago, I did not think that I would like it.
 Yet, the security improved and I found the right feeling".